Seagate/cortx/doc/SSH Public Key.rst

 4. Click **New SSH Key**, and paste the key that you had copied.

 5. Select **Enable SSO** from the  drop-down list.

+   - Remember to click on **Authorize** at the dialog pop up to authorize the SSH key using Seagate SSO.